-There are so many ways Scrum teams can benefit from blending Kanban or XP, but please become great at Scrum first, before trying to improve it.
+There are so many ways Scrum teams can benefit from blending Kanban or XP, but please become great at Scrum first before trying to improve it.
 Scrum works very well when teams respect the framework of the 11 elements.
-We did not, in any way, suggest to stop following all aspects of Scrum, but instead to promote improving on top of it.
+We did not, in any way, suggest stopping following all aspects of Scrum, but instead promoting improving on top of it.

 Going from Kanban to Scrum…